KGore12/The-2020-US-Presidential-Election-and-Covid-19/README.md

 HTML, CSS, and images for for main webpages

 #### [Test](test)
-Jupyter Notebook files of cleaned data.
+Jupyter Notebook files of cleaned data used for testing.